john-craig/john-craig.github.io/projects/hp_raid_array_prometheus_exporter.md

 ---
 title: "HP Smart Array S.M.A.R.T.
 Prometheus Exporter"
 ---
-# Project Spotlight: HP Smart Array S.M.A.R.T.
+# Project: HP Smart Array S.M.A.R.T.
 Prometheus Exporter
 ## Introduction
 Like any homelabber, I love having Grafana dashboards displaying metrics about my hardware.
 Uptime, RAM utilization, CPU load, you name it.
 These metrics are usually displayed by querying a time-series data model called [Prometheus](https://prometheus.io/docs/introduction/overview/), which itself aggregrates metrics from a variety of different sources.